studiomado/query-bundle/UPGRADE-2.2.md

 database map with fields and operator available in each fields.
 Also, it provide for each entity the list of related relation.

-For example a field `id` (if id is a number) cannot be filtered with fitlers:
+For example a field `id` (if id is a number) cannot be filtered with filters:

  - contains
  - endswith